Disabled persons to be exempted from odd-even scheme

 In the past, two-wheelers and female commuters were exempted from the rule.
 Violations of the rule were punished with a fine of Rs 2,000.

-The hike in penalty for violation of odd-even scheme has been suggested as per the amended Motor Vehicle Act, which empowers government for such a decision in the interest of public safety.
+The hike in a penalty for violation of odd-even scheme has been suggested as per the amended Motor Vehicle Act, which empowers government for such a decision in the interest of public safety.